switz/gamehendge/README.md

 ## What is this

 A friend of mine shoots a lot of drone photography.
-He wanted a simple tool that he can use in the field to quickly map image exif GPS data to a map so he can be sure no photos corrupted.
+He wanted a simple tool that he can use in the field to quickly map image exif GPS data to a map so he can be sure no photos corrupted before heading home.

 Visit https://saewitz.com/gamehendge to use this application.